 What is well construction wastewater?

 Well construction wastewater is the wastewater generated by any well drilling related activity in our state.
 These activities include new well construction, existing well rehabilitation and renovation, pump installation, test pumping, geothermal borehole and well drilling, and other types of drilling that access or use the groundwater for a specific purpose.
-This wastewater can be made up of drilling fluids or groundwater, and can be very turbid and contain geologic material or consists of nearly clear groundwater.
+This wastewater can be made up of drilling fluids or groundwater, can be very turbid, can contain geologic material, or can consist of nearly clear groundwater.
 If the well drilling related discharge leaves the construction site it becomes wastewater discharge.

-Anytime the wastewater generated by well related construction and services discharges off-site and reaches a Water of the United States, the wastewater falls under the requirements stated in GP6.
-GP6 requires that the wastewater must adhere to the treatment standards and discharge requirements stated within the general permit.
+Anytime the wastewater generated by well related construction and services discharges off-site and reaches a Water of the United States, the wastewater falls under the requirements of GP6.
+GP6 requires the well-related wastewater to comply with the treatment standards and discharge requirements in the general permit.
 If the well construction or well services related wastewater does not reach Waters of the United States, the discharge is not subject to GP6.

 Why is well construction and well service related wastewater regulated?

 Many well sites are located in close proximity to waterways or other conveyances that allow the wastewater to reach a Water of the United States.
 The well wastewater normally consists of drilling fluids and/or groundwater, and contains particles of natural materials like sand, silt, colloids (clays), limestone and dolomite, and possibly various chemical drill fluid enhancements.
 When allowed to flow untreated, the wastewater will eventually reach a stream, river or a lake.
 This can result in turbidity that can affect aquatic life and sedimentation that can create long term changes to the stream or lake bed.